carlosdevv/gavanApp/README.md

 ## About The Project

 This project have the objective of test my knowlege in Front-End.
-The project is a book app where the user can search books and see you details.
+The project is a app where the user can search books and see you details.
 Using the API Google Books for realize the requests to search the books.<br/>
 Why did i call the app gavan?
 Well, i based myself on what is considered to be one of the greatest readers humanity has ever known, Bhagavan Rajneesh.